iamahmadrafique/loveable-bug-fix/README.md

 **Status**: ✅ Fixed

 #### Problem
-The frontend previously called the `send-confirmation` function twice on form submission, resulting in duplicate emails being sent to users.
+The frontend previously called the `send-confirmation` function twice on form submission instead of first saving lead, resulting in duplicate emails being sent to users.

 #### Root Cause
 Redundant code blocks in the `handleSubmit` handler.

 #### Fix
 - Removed duplicate function calls.
-- Ensured the confirmation email is sent only once per submission.
+- Ensured saving lead and then confirmation email is sent only once per submission.

 #### Impact
 - ✅ Users receive only one confirmation email per submission.